ferrerluis/bin/README.md

 ## trash

 This is my trash command.
-Don't you hate it when you `rm` something and then it's lost forever? `tr` replaces `rm` in that instead of removing, it moves the files to your ~/.Trash directory.
+Don't you hate it when you `rm` something and then it's lost forever? `trash` replaces `rm` in that instead of removing, it moves the files to your ~/.Trash directory.
 You can always `rm` the whole trash can later anyway!

 Oh!
 BTW.
 If you don't have a ~/.Trash directory, it will create one for you!

 #### Usage
-`tr not_useful.html` or `tr item1.txt item2.md item3.py`
+`trash not_useful.html` or `trash item1.txt item2.md item3.py`
 #### Result
 Nothing.
 But check your .Trash directory and your files will be there!